• Latest

 Tracking SEO results

-Regardless of the improvements and changes made, you can’t determine if you are progressing without analysing your results and performances.
+Regardless of the improvements and changes made, you can’t determine if you are progressing without analyzing your results and performances.
 The metrics may differ depending on the startup’s goal, but monitor the following.

 Keyword ranking